btf-org/flank-docs/docs/just-write-code.md

 Once Flank has discovered your script, you can set it up to run on a schedule.
 You don’t have to futz around with any cloud services.
 You **_just write code_**.

 You can also build apps for non-technical teammates.
 Flank has an opinionated UI/UX that requires no frontend work.
-You **_just write code_**.
+Backend devs can ship whole features themselves, by **_just writing code_**.

 Flank lays the groundwork for graceful scaling.
 Developers don’t have to spend time on permissioning, UI debt, compliance, logging, or analytics.
 They **_just write code_**.